 If the loan balance is less than the current property value, the sale is handled like any other home sale.
 There is nothing unusual about paying off a reverse mortgage with one exception: there are certain time constraints the lender MUST follow once the last person on title no longer occupies the home as his/her primary residence.

-If the property is not underwater the reverse lender provides a written payoff statement.
+If the property is not underwater, the buyer’s lender requests a written payoff statement from the reverse mortgage servicer.
 At closing, the loan balance is paid off – just as would be the case with any other mortgage.
-After the loan is paid off, any and all remaining equity goes to the seller, which typically is the borrower’s heirs or estate.
+After the loan is paid off, any and all remaining equity goes to the seller, which often is the borrower’s heirs or estate.

 Selling the home if the property IS underwater